 If you plan to grow again next year, there’s no better way than to save your own seeds.
 This process is easy and highly satisfying.
 Each pepper produces dozens of seeds, so even just 1 or 2 peppers may be plenty for your needs.

-The basic principles for saving jalapeno seeds are:
+The basic principles for saving jalapeño seeds are:

 - Use fully ripened peppers.
-Unripe peppers may contain underdeveloped seeds.
+Unripe peppers may contain under-developed seeds.

 - Store the seeds in a cool, dry container.
 We recommend using a food-safe desiccant packet to keep moisture and oxygen out.